JiraphatJack/tictactoeminimax/README.md

 # tictactoeminimax
-Implement Minimax algorithm as Cpu Player.
+##Implement Minimax algorithm as Cpu Player.

-\nUsing depth to find the most optimize path to win
+##Using depth to find the most optimize path to win